dVerschaeve/dverschaeve.github.io/_posts/2021-03-01-ExchangeManagement.md

 | EXO_AzureADAppID | your application ID in Azure Active Directory |
 | EXO_OrgID | your Exchange Online organization ID 'tenantName.onmicrosoft.com' |

-These application settings are available inside our PowerShell function as environmental variables and can be used by calling adding $env:ApplicationSettingID in our code.
+These application settings are available inside our PowerShell function as environmental variables and can be used by calling $env:ApplicationSettingID in our code.
 This results in the following final code:

 ```
 using namespace System.Net